 4. Anxiety and stress

 We all get a little stressed from time to time, but when it becomes excessive it can have a profound effect on the way our stomach functions.
 Stress puts our bodies into a state of fight-or-flight mode, which has a profound impact on all our organs and internal systems.
 Where we tend to see the impact of being in this state for prolonged periods is in the gut.
 Your gastrointestinal system has its own nervous system known as the enteric nervous system, which is triggered by hormones released from your brain.
-These hormones are a signal to your digestive system to slow down, so more energy gets focused towards your muscles, lungs and heart.
+These hormones are a signal to your digestive system to slow down, so more energy gets focused on your muscles, lungs and heart.

 Although stress affects everyone differently, common symptoms can be lack of gut motility, bloating, constipation, diarrhoea, vomiting and excessive urination, along with headaches, insomnia and fatigue.

 The Solution?
-Consider consuming gut friendly, endorphin releasing foods, such as vitamin C rich fruits and vegetables, as well as probiotic options.
+Consider consuming gut-friendly, endorphin-releasing foods, such as vitamin C rich fruits and vegetables, as well as probiotic options.
 Even a cube or two of dark chocolate can help.
 Reduce your caffeine intake and go for something like green tea or chamomile.

-Also, incorporate stress relieving methods, such as meditation, exercise, sleep, socialising and professional therapy into your routine.
+Also, incorporate stress-relieving methods, such as meditation, exercise, sleep, socialising and professional therapy into your routine.

 5. Food intolerances

 If you’re suffering from symptoms such as cramping, bloating, abdominal pain, diarrhoea, skin irritations, rashes, nausea, fatigue, or even acid reflux, you may be suffering from some kind of food intolerance.
-Food intolerances occur due to non-allergic food reactions, and are a result of having difficulty in digesting certain foods.
+Food intolerances occur due to non-allergic food reactions and are a result of having difficulty in digesting certain foods.

 The Solution?
 It’s time to play detective, try eliminating common trigger foods that contain dairy, wheat, gluten or caffeine to see if your symptoms improve.
 You may also have symptoms due to a lack of essential enzymes or bacteria, so seeking the advice of a qualified naturopath or nutritionist will help you explore other options.

-For more insights on the gut, microbiome and it’s role in human health, check out The Shift Podcast.
+For more insights on the gut, microbiome and its role in human health, check out The Shift Podcast.